9 min read

 1. Get in now.
 Do not wait for perfect credentials.
 Get OSHA 10, apply for construction or entry ops roles, and start building your DC-specific experience while the hiring bar is low.

 2. Pick the right market.
-Northern Virginia, Phoenix, Columbus, and Dallas are the densest markets right now.
-If you cannot relocate, check secondary markets (Kansas City, Reno, Atlanta) where build activity is strong but competition for workers is lighter.
+Northern Virginia, Phoenix, Columbus, and Dallas have been among the densest recent data-center markets.
+If you cannot relocate, check secondary markets (Kansas City, Reno, Atlanta) where build activity is strong but competition for workers is lighter, and verify current openings and project phase before acting.

 3. Target contractor roles first.
 Getting hired by Rosendin, M.C.
 Dean, or MYR Group gets you on active build sites immediately.
 Build your experience and safety record, then lateral to direct-hire roles.